adamwilczynski/algorithms-and-data-structures/sorting/raport/raport.md

 Graphs show a positive correlation between chaos of a sequence and time spent on sorting.

-It is worth pointing out, the fact that insertion sort in faster than merge sort on sequences of few elements.
+It is worth pointing out, the fact that insertion sort is faster than merge sort on sequences of few elements.